Multi-prop component using Tailwind CSS & clsx

 Published on 16/07/2023

 Say you want to create a button with many custom properties such as variant, color, width, etc., and each one has values that make sense to you.
 How would you do that?
-Well, it may sound silly in this day & age, but I just learned how to do that using Tailwind CSS and another interesting clsx.
+Well, it may sound silly in this day & age, but I just learned how to do that using Tailwind CSS and another neat package called clsx, that we'll use to merge class strings together and also improve our code's readibility.

-To walk you through it, I'll use a button ⎯ similar to the one I created for this website ⎯ as an example, but the model is the same for all sorts of other components.
+To walk you through it, I'll use a button-similar to the ones you see throughout my website-as an example, but the model is the same for all sorts of other components.

 Creating the foundational component